TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-09-13 - Increases Internet Center sabotage duration of GLA Saboteur from 15 to 60 seconds <a name='link__20230913__2357_saboteur_internet_center_sabotage_duration'></a>
 **Changes**

-- **TWEAK**: The GLA Saboteur can now sabotage the China Internet Center for 60 seconds.
+- **TWEAK**: The GLA Saboteur can now sabotage the China Internet Center for 60 instead of just 15 seconds.
 The average cash gain factor against an Internet Center with 8 Hackers increases from 0.68 to 2.72.
 Internet Center upgrade research and Satellite Hack I & II are paused for the same sabotage duration.

 **Links**